deschi0000/CS50-Final-Project/README.md

 The `e_bikes` table includes:

 * `id`, which specifies the unique ID for the e-bike as an `INTEGER`.
 This column thus has the `PRIMARY KEY` constraint applied.
 * `battery_id`, which is the ID of the battery currently being used in the e-bike as an `INTEGER`.
-This column thus has the `FOREIGN KEY` constraint applied, referencing the `id` column in the `battery` table to ensure data integrity.
+This column thus has the `FOREIGN KEY` constraint applied, referencing the `id` column in the `batteries` table to ensure data integrity.
 * `latest_location_history_id`, which is the ID of the last known location recorded in the e-bikes location history as an `INTEGER`.
 This column thus has the `FOREIGN KEY` constraint applied, referencing the `id` column in the `e_bike_location_history` table to ensure data integrity.
 This is to apply a layer of redundancy against any form of theft of confusion of the e-bikes whereabouts.
 * `photo`, which will be a photo of the battery, that will be best stored as a `BLOB`.